iwanders/scalopus/scalopus_tracing/README.md

   // But in such a case it's preferable to use the RAII tracepoint: int x = 0;
   {
-    TRACE_TRACKED_RAII("foo and bar");  // names can be reused, the trace_id is all that needs to be unique. foo();
+    TRACE_SCOPE_RAII("foo and bar");  // names can be reused, the trace_id is all that needs to be unique. foo();
     x = bar();
   }